7 out of 8 people found this review helpfulwrite a review of this game

 SummaryOrcs and computer hackers of all countries, unite!

-The BadThe adventure part of the game has certain problems.
-You don't need to solve boring puzzles, but instead, you'll need to ask everybody about everything.
-It can become slightly uncomfortable, especially because new people will come to known locations after you have triggered a certain event without even knowing it.
-There is no way to know exactly who will provide you with useful information and what word you have to use in a conversation.
-This leads to the fact you'll have to talk to every single person about every single key word, hoping to learn something new and to make the story progress.
-This involves running around a lot through the considerably large city.
-Some events are very loosely connected to each other, and certain trigger action are absolutely illogical.
+The BadConversations in Shadowrun are based on keywords, which is a good thing except that the advancement of the plot relies on them a bit too much.
+This means that you'll have to frequently revisit locations to make sure you've talked with everyone about everything to keep the story running.
+Some events are very loosely connected to each other, and certain trigger actions are absolutely illogical.
 For example, at one point you'll need a boat, but the owner will refuse to give it to you, saying the mermaids in the sea are too dangerous.
-Instead of giving you a possibility of convincing this person, or doing something directly connected to sea or mermaids, the game forces you to complete an otherwise totally unnecessary small quest, which is by no means connected to your problem, but which will miraculously trigger the needed change in the conversation with the boat owner.
+Instead of giving you a possibility of convincing that person, or doing something directly connected to sea or mermaids, the game forces you to complete a totally unrelated small quest that will miraculously trigger the needed change in the conversation with the boat owner.

 This is part of a larger problem that lies in the game's adventure-like structure imposed on perfectly functioning RPG mechanics.
 Although the game allows you to complete most of the main quests almost in any order you like, it doesn't allow you not to complete a quest.
 In other words, you'll sooner or later have to visit every area, talk to every important NPCs, and fight every boss, or you won't be able to finish the game.
 That would have been fine in adventure games which rely on scripted puzzle-solving and where optional content can even be misleading.
 RPG players, on the other hand, are bound to feel restricted by the mandatory quests.